OSC/keycloak-theme/README.md

 ## Maintaining

+To get the upstream themes:

+```
+cd /opt/keycloak/themes/ood-keycloak
+unzip ../../lib/lib/main/org.keycloak.keycloak-themes-22.0.0.jar
+```

 The template.ftl and login.ftl templates have been modified from the originals in base/login/template.ftl and base/login/login.ftl.
 When upgrading to a new version of KeyCloak, verify that this base template did not change.

-```
-$ diff /opt/keycloak-4.2.1.Final/themes/base/login/template.ftl /opt/keycloak-4.3.0.Final/themes/base/login/template.ftl
-$ diff /opt/keycloak-4.2.1.Final/themes/base/login/login.ftl /opt/keycloak-4.3.0.Final/themes/base/login/login.ftl
-```

 ## LICENSE